-- Online activities which will augment practically the theory learned in class as well as prepare the students for writing a Computer Based Exam (CBE); - Provision for consultations with lecturers outside online sessions; and - Supplementary activities on the ACCA portal.
+- Distance learning activities which will augment practically the theory learned in class as well as prepare the students for writing a Computer Based Exam (CBE); - Provision for consultations with lecturers outside distance sessions; and - Supplementary activities on the ACCA portal.

-- Applicants who have completed secondary education and the following preparation SLPs: - Preparation for ACCA Business and Technology; - Preparation for ACCA Financial Accounting; and - Preparation for ACCA Management Accounting, or passed the ACCA exams for the mentioned learning areas; or - Applicant who have completed secondary education and has passed the ACCA exams for the learning areas mentioned above.
+- Applicants who have completed secondary education and the following preparation SLPs: - Preparation for ACCA Business and Technology; - Preparation for ACCA Financial Accounting; and - Preparation for ACCA Management Accounting, or passed the ACCA exams for the mentioned learning areas; or - Applicant who has completed secondary education and has passed the ACCA exams for the learning areas mentioned above.

 LEARNING ACTIVITIES

 ACTIVITY HOURS CREDITS

-Online (Lectures) 50 -
+Contact time (Lectures) - -

-Online - -
+Distance learning (Lectures) 50 -

 Workshops - -

 Work-based learning - -

-Independent reading/ interacting with learning material/online activities 50 -
+Independent reading/ interacting with learning material/distance activities 50 -

 Preparation for and completion of assignments and other assessment activities 60 -

 Tutorials - -

 Other (specify) - -

 Total hours 160 -

 Total number of credits - 0

-- The online SLP will offer 50 hours lectures over a term (7 weeks). - The SLP will be run over a term, in both semesters.
+- The distance learning SLP will offer 50 hours lectures over a term (7 weeks). - The SLP will be run over a term, in both semesters.